 - For clothing, attach the tape below the inside label.

 - For all other items, attach the tape to the underside of the item.

 - Putting your consignor ID in your clothes is so important.
 Every sale there are items that people want to buy but have lost their tag.
 If the ID number is in the item, we can look up the price information & sell the item; with no number the item cannot be sold, and the consignor misses out on a sale.

 - With garment facing you, hanger hook should face left like a question mark.

-- Tag should be safety-pinned securely to the garment's left shoulder or waistband, as illustrated below.
+- Tag should be safety-pinned or tagged with a tagging gun securely to the garment's left shoulder or waistband, as illustrated below.

-- For very fine clothes, you may pin the tag inside the collar or label.
+- For very fine clothes, you may pin or tag the label inside the collar or label.